techidaily/site-android-pokemon-go/source/_posts/in-2024-how-to-get-the-dragon-scale-and-evolution-enabled-pokemon-on-xiaomi-redmi-note-12r-drfone-by-drfone-virtual-android.md

 ![mechanism in pokemon pvp battle](https://images.wondershare.com/drfone/2020/mechanism-in-pokemon-pvp-battle.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6nvb0775GOM?si=peBB_Mo_4zcZFuci" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 There you go!
 I’m sure that after reading this post, you would be able to know every important thing about PvP Poke battles.
 From the meta Pokemons for PvP battles to essential mechanisms, I have listed it all in this guide.
 Now, it is time for you to implement these tips and become a Pokemon Go PvP champion in no time!

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/LaWcXdTn5SE?si=QbxEkX-4a17J5RVs" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Full Guide to Catch 100 IV Pokémon Using a Map On Xiaomi Redmi Note 12R